Overview

 To create a Change Order Draft, you must have the Manager permission within PM access.
 To create a new Change Order, navigate to the Change orders tab, select “+New change order”, then enter the name of your change order.
 You can add a description of your change order if you'd like, though it is not mandatory.
 Once you're ready to create the change order, click "Create draft".

 A new change order draft is created.
 On a change order, there are no required fields, but when a Draft change order has been created, details and cost information can be added to it.
-The change order is split up into 3 areas: header on top, "Details" on the right, and "Cost" information on the left.
+The change order is split up into 3 areas: header on top, Details on the right, and Cost information on the left.

 Cost information is further split up by the cost sections on top (Materials, Labor, Equipment, Subcontractor), Cost markups, Cost summary, Backup documents, and Notes.